Exhibited in Bristol, United Kingdom, 26/04/2025

-Exploring the folkloric and politicised nature of one’s ancestry, this project is a multi-media tapestry of camcorder footage, voice memos, archives and film photography.
-Touching on borders of the relationship to place, language & histories.
+Exploring the folkloric and politicised nature of one’s ancestry, this project is a multi-media tapestry of homemade camcorder footage, voice memos, archives and film photography.
+Touching on the borders of one's relationship to place, language & personal and national histories.

 —————————